jennahamlin/el_gato/docs/input_output.md

 If available, **we recommend using raw or trimmed reads instead of assemblies**, as the extra data contained in reads is valuable for the process used by el_gato to identify sample ST. When run with reads, el_gato can use read quality and coverage information to apply quality control rules.
 When run using assemblies, el_gato cannot identify errors incorporated into the assembly and may report incorrect results.
 For example, while many isolates encode two copies of mompS, in some cases, the assembly includes only one copy of the locus.
 If the assembly consists of only the secondary mompS locus, el_gato will report that allele.

 #### Pair-end reads
 When running on a directory of reads, files are associated as pairs using the pattern `R{1,2}.fastq`. i.e., filenames should be identical except for containing either "R1" or "R2" and can be .fastq or .fastq.gz format. el_gato will not process any files for which it cannot identify a pair using this pattern.
+[XX JH check to see if any file ending that matches pattern works, if not than update XX]

 #### Genome assemblies
 When running on a directory of assemblies, el_gato will process all files in the target directory, and no filename restrictions exist.